thoughtbot/testing-rails/book/intermediate_testing/testing_in_isolation.md

 sub-system.

 Say we want to add the ability to calculate whether or not a link is controversial.
-We're starting to have lot of score-related functionality so we extract it into its own `Score` object that takes in a `Link` in its constructor. `Score` implements the following: `#upvotes`, `#downvotes`, `#value`, and `#controversial?`.
+We're starting to have a lot of score-related functionality so we extract it into its own `Score` object that takes in a `Link` in its constructor. `Score` implements the following: `#upvotes`, `#downvotes`, `#value`, and `#controversial?`.